Compressing And Debiasing Vision-Language Pre-Trained Models for Visual Question Answering: Method

-Mask training directly optimizes the binary pruning mask $\mathbf{m}$ towards the given objectives.
+\paragraph{Mask Training} directly optimizes the binary pruning mask $\mathbf{m}$ towards the given objectives.
 Specifically, each weight matrix $\mathbf{W} \in \mathbb{R}^{d_i \times d_o}$ is associated with two mask matrices, namely a binary mask $\mathbf{m} \in \{0,1\}^{d_i \times d_o}$ and a real-valued mask $\hat{\mathbf{m}} \in \mathbb{R}^{d_i \times d_o}$.
 In the forward propagation, $\mathbf{m}$ is computed from $\hat{\mathbf{m}}$ through binarization:

 where $\phi$ is the threshold.
 Then, the original weight matrix $\mathbf{W}$ is replaced with a pruned one $\mathbf{m} \odot \mathbf{W}$.
-When it comes to backward propagation, we follow \cite{Piggyback,Masking,HowFine,TAMT} and use the \textit{straight-through estimator} \cite{GradEstimator} to estimate the gradients of $\hat{\mathbf{m}}$ using the gradients of $\mathbf{m}$, and then update $\hat{\mathbf{m}}$ as $\hat{\mathbf{m}} \leftarrow \hat{\mathbf{m}}-\eta \frac{\partial \mathcal{L}}{\partial \mathbf{m}}$, where $\eta$ is the learning rate.
+When it comes to backward propagation, we follow \cite{TAMT,Piggyback,HowFine,Masking} and use the \textit{straight-through estimator} \cite{GradEstimator} to estimate the gradients of $\hat{\mathbf{m}}$ using the gradients of $\mathbf{m}$, and then update $\hat{\mathbf{m}}$ as $\hat{\mathbf{m}} \leftarrow \hat{\mathbf{m}}-\eta \frac{\partial \mathcal{L}}{\partial \mathbf{m}}$, where $\eta$ is the learning rate.

-We initialize $\hat{\mathbf{m}}$ according to the magnitudes of the pre-trained weights of LXMERT.
-This strategy is shown to be more effective than random initialization for pre-trained language models \cite{HowFine,TAMT} and we also validate this in our experiments with LXMERT (see App.
-B).
-Specifically, the real-valued mask is initialized as follows:
+We initialize $\hat{\mathbf{m}}$ according to the magnitudes of the pre-trained weights of lxmert.
+This strategy is shown to be more effective than random initialization for pre-trained language models \cite{TAMT,HowFine} and we also validate this in our experiments with lxmert (see \textbf{App. \ref{moreInit}}).
+Specifically, $\hat{\mathbf{m}}$ is initialized as:

 where $\alpha \geq 1$ is a hyper-parameter.
 At initialization, we set the threshold $\phi = 0.01$ (any other value with the same order of magnitude should also be fine).
 To ensure that the subnetwork satisfies the given sparsity, $\phi$ is re-computed every $t_m$ training steps.